ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/ListArrayDynamic.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One way to think about the problem is: as the array gets bigger,
 resizing it gets more expensive.
-So, to make up for that, when the
+So, to make up for that, when the array
-array is bigger we need to grow it by more, so that it gets resized
+is bigger we need to grow it by more, so that we don't have to resize
-less often.
+as often.
 One way to do this is to always double the array size when
 it gets full.
 This turns out to work well!

 Suppose that we run the example program with :math:`n = 1000`, i.e. we